trustedsec/SysmonCommunityGuide/Sysmon.md

 ### File Stream Creation Hash

 Sysmon will log **EventID 15** for the creation of Alternate Data Streams (ADS).
 This is an old technique where many vendors already monitor for the creation of ADS on files where the alternate stream is a PE executable.
 Attackers have changed to use alternate streams to hide information and to store other payloads that are not PE executables (DLL, Scripts).
+Sysmon will also capture the contents of text streams if they are less 1KB for the purpose of capturing  Mark Of The Web (MOTW) streams.

 Each record in NTFS on a drive is subdivided into a list of variable length attributes: